rmassidda/ml-project-19/report/report.md

 The proposed solution for the competition over the `ML-CUP19` dataset is a multilayer perceptron designed to be user configurable as much as possible, allowing a big variety of combinations to be tested independently.
 The learning algorithm is based on the backpropagation algorithm[@rumelhart_parallel_1986].
 Variations have been introduced in the update rule to achieve regularization or to improve the overall performances.

-The network also offers the possibility of using early stopping as a stopping criterion, since it is a recognized regularization technique and, furthermore, it reduces the computational time by not learning for more epochs than required.
+The network also offers the possibility of early stopping since it is a recognized regularization technique and, furthermore, it reduces the computational time by not learning for more epochs than required.

 <!-- A mechanism that automatically executes a grid search over various hyperparameters combinations has been implemented to perform model selection. -->
 <!-- A model assessment procedure can then be executed by using a separate test set or by the double cross validation algorithm. -->
 <!-- To expect the achievement of generalization all of the experiments assume a certain degree of smoothness in the source producing the data, respecting so the inductive bias of neural networks -->

 # Method
-For the implementation, Python has been chosen because of its simplicity and the efficiency of its numerical libraries.
+For the implementation, Python has been chosen because of its expressiveness and the efficiency of its numerical libraries.
 In particular, the implementation is based on NumPy[@oliphant_guide_2015], which has been used to efficiently manipulate data in form of vectors and matrices.
 Vectorization has been exploited to speed up the learning process.